Continuing Education Activity

 Other off-label uses include but are not limited to: Binge eating disorder, Body dysmorphic disorder, fibromyalgia, premature ejaculation, paraphilias, autism, Raynaud phenomenon, and vasomotor symptoms associated with menopause.

 The therapeutic actions of SSRIs have their basis on increasing deficient serotonin that researchers postulate as the cause of depression in the monoamine hypothesis.
 As the name suggests, SSRIs exert action by inhibiting the reuptake of serotonin, thereby increasing serotonin activity.
 Unlike other classes of antidepressants, SSRIs have little effect on other neurotransmitters, such as dopamine or norepinephrine.
-SSRIs also have relatively fewer side effects compared to TCAs and MAOIs due to having fewer effects on adrenergic, cholinergic, and histaminergic receptors.
+SSRIs also have relatively fewer side effects than TCAs and MAOIs due to fewer effects on adrenergic, cholinergic, and histaminergic receptors.

 SSRIs inhibit the serotonin transporter (SERT) at the presynaptic axon terminal.
 By inhibiting SERT, an increased amount of serotonin (5-hydroxytryptamine or 5HT) remains in the synaptic cleft and can stimulate postsynaptic receptors for a more extended period.